-The claimant knew how to perform all required job duties and in the past had demonstrated an ability to do so.
-Claimant's repeated failure to adequately and fully perform hs job duties after having established the ability to do so is evidence of willful job related misconduct.
+The claimant's repeated failure to adequately and fully perform her job duties after having established the ability to do so is evidence of willful job related misconduct.
 Benefits are denied.

-Iowa Code section 96.3-7, as amended in 2008, provides:
+Iowa Code § 96.3-7, as amended in 2008, provides: